Friday, November 03, 2023

 Memories have their own timbres, and the older ones are quiet, thin or missing partials and more important, memories to modulate to and harmonize with.
 But some things are still very strong.
 There was a lot more sawdust around, sawdust and hay, and whale oil, and those smells are still very sharply recalled.

 Early audio recording technology was VERY impressive in its day, just as early photography was.
 The first impression of photography was that it had an unbiasedness which still shows up in the phrase "The camera never lies".
 Of course it lies, but it's very seductive.
 Phonograph and dictaphone recordings, though, always had a scrim of artifacts that you had to pass through to understand the sounds.
-I was like someone in another room in a rainstorm - nothing your ears couldn't handle.
+It was like listening to someone in another room in a rainstorm - nothing your ears couldn't handle.
 The music and speeches of home recordings showed how speaking loudly forced a kind of rhetorical dialect, which might be dropped accidentally from time to time during the recording after recovering from a cough or sneeze.

 Things broke all the time.
 They were mostly hand made, though, which meant someone could fix it.
 We would marvel at modern materials science, though.
 Things were heavy.
 Processes needed manual and animal labor.
 Food was unregulated and sometimes more poisonous.
 Housing was drafty and sooty.